 Here we designed a simple sine wave inverter circuit that produces 50Hz quasi-sine wave output using a single IC CD4047 and some discrete components, which makes it a very cost-effective solution.

 Sine Wave Inverter Circuit Diagram

 The DIY sine wave inverter circuit using IC 4047 is given below.

 IC CD4047 has built-in facilities for astable and bistable multivibrators.
 The inverter application requires two outputs that are 180 degrees out of phase.
-Therefore IC1 is wired to produce two square-wave output signals at pins 10 and 11 with 50Hz frequency, 50 per cent duty cycle and 180-degree phase-shift.
+Therefore IC1 is wired to produce two square-wave output signals at pins 10 and 11 with 50Hz frequency, 50% duty cycle, and 180-degree phase shift.
 The oscillating frequency is decided by external preset VR1 and capacitor C1.

 During the next half cycle, the voltage at pin 10 of IC1 goes low, while the voltage at pin 11 is high.
 Thus MOSFETs of bank-2 conduct, while the MOSFETs of bank-1 remain non-conducting.
 Therefore current flows through the other half of the primary winding and 230V AC develops across the secondary winding.